Sir Henry Hobart, 4th Baronet

-Sir Henry Hobart, 4th Baronet (1657–1698) was an English Whig politician and baronet.
+Sir Henry Hobart, 4th Baronet (1657 – 21 August 1698) was an English Whig politician and baronet.
+He represented several seats in the House of Commons of England between 1681 and 1698, when he was killed in a duel with Oliver Le Neve.

-Family
+Early life and family

 Henry Hobart was the eldest son to Sir John Hobart, 3rd Baronet and his first wife Mary Hampden, daughter to John Hampden.
+He was educated at Thetford Grammar School and St John's College, Cambridge, graduating in 1675.
 He was knighted at Blickling by King Charles II of England in 1671 and succeeded his father as baronet in 1683.

-Hobart was educated at St John's College, Cambridge.

-On 9 July 1684, he married Elizabeth Maynard, eldest daughter to Sir Joseph Maynard, and had by her a son and three daughters.
+On 9 July 1684, he married Elizabeth Maynard, eldest daughter of Sir Joseph Maynard, and had by her a son and three daughters.
 His eldest daughter Henrietta was a mistress of King George II of Great Britain.
 The second daughter Catherine married Lieutenant-General Charles Churchill.
 Lady Hobart died in 1701.

 Hobart was succeeded in the baronetcy by his son John, later raised to the peerage as Earl of Buckinghamshire.